Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 1: Explicit quantum codes from classical codes

 For any classical string ${\bf c}=(c_{1},\dots,c_{n})^T\in{C}$ with $c_i = 0,1,\dots,q-1$, the quantum state is $|{\bf c}\rangle=|c_1,c_2,\dots,c_n\rangle$, and when $P = Z^{z_1}\otimes \dots \otimes Z^{z_n}$, we have

 The first row of $A$ is all ones, and all other entries are given by

 Since ${\bf z}^{T}{\bf c}$ is always an integer, it follows that the entries of $A$ must take values from the set in \eqref{eq:gamma}. \begin{rem} In Eq.~\eqref{eq:Aprime} finding a solution in the kernel amounts to finding linear combination of roots of unity that vanish.
-There is a vast literature on this topic and properties of the underlying code that controls the values of the integers ${\bf z}^{T}{\bf c}$ can in principle be utilized to give analytic solutions. \end{rem}
+See for example section III and references in~\cite{movassagh2017green}.
+There is a vast literature (see chapter 7 in~\cite{sloane}) on this topic and properties of the underlying code that controls the values of the integers ${\bf z}^{T}{\bf c}$ can in principle be utilized to give analytic solutions. \end{rem}

 \begin{rem} When $q=2$, all rows in $A'$ that are labeled by $|{\bf z},1\>$ are equal to zero, because the argument of the sine is always an integer multiple of $\pi$. \end{rem}

 This section is summarized in the following algorithm: